guangxush/LearnEng/Dictation/README.md

 163. Unbeaching a whale(鲸鱼)... this is hard.
 Setting up a tent... hard.

 164. Bigs Sur Highway is a stretch of Highway 1 that encompasses some of the most breaktaking senery in the world.
 An 90-mile long  destination; it hugs land's edge from the dramatic Carmel Highlands through the towering nedwoods of rustic Big Sur.

+165. If I said to you, McDonald's "I'm gonna shoot through to Maccers this arvo", what would I be saying?
+I have no clue.